 - Meals and accommodations

-When a participant has completed five modules, (75 hours of Renaissance training) the Renaissance Program will send a Letter of Recognition and a Renaissance pin, in appreciation of the time that has been given in the service of quality religious education for our children, youth and adults.
-A participant may include these five modules and any additional modules toward completion of any level in the Religious Education Credentialing Program.
+When a participant has completed five modules (75 hours of Renaissance training), the Renaissance Program will send a Letter of Recognition and a Renaissance pin, in appreciation of the time that has been given in the service of quality religious development for our children, youth and adults.
+A participant may include these five modules and any additional modules toward completion of the Religious Education Credentialing Program.

 It is strongly recommended that congregations give financial support to religious professionals who are attending on their behalf.
 Religious educators may apply for continuing education grants of up to $500.
 For those in the RE Credentialing program, the Liberal Religious Educators Association (LREDA) offers scholarships.

 The usual path to becoming a Renaissance Facilitator is: